cmavian/VDM_workshop_2025_practical/README.md

 #how similar is it to the blast hit? is it likely a virus that makes sense in a Tasmanian devil library? </code></pre>

-### Proceed by examining contigs with webtools
-## use cat, less or grep to view contigs and copy and paste them into webtools
+Proceed by examining the contigs - use cat, less or grep to view contigs and copy and paste them into webtools.
+The following code shows how to extract a contig you are interested in.
+<pre><code>
 cat ${input}/${ID}_SUMMARY_sorted_filtered.fasta
 ## grep a specific contig that you liked from the results summary table
 contig="" 	## add contig name
-grep -A1 ${contig} ${output}/${ID}_SUMMARY_sorted_filtered.fasta
+grep -A1 ${contig} ${output}/${ID}_SUMMARY_sorted_filtered.fasta</code></pre>

-## Find ORFS
+Once you have extracted a contig of interest, lets find ORFS.
 Expasy translate: https://web.expasy.org/translate/
 - Check for interupted stop codons
-- Download translated frames to get protein sequences
+- Download translated frames to get protein sequences If the contig does not have complete ORFs, choose another contig to look at.

-## Annotate genome and determine what proteins are encoded
-CDD search: https://www.ncbi.nlm.nih.gov/Structure/cdd/wrpsb.cgi
+Next, if the ORFs look real for a contig, annotate the contig and determine what proteins are encoded CDD search: https://www.ncbi.nlm.nih.gov/Structure/cdd/wrpsb.cgi
 - Note that if long contigs don't have any viral domains, it may be a false positive.

 ## Additional:
-## If you find segmented viruses, try to find all the segments eg. Crimean-Congo hemorrhagic fever virus in SRR31521267
-#Use ICTV as a guide to determine number of expected segments
+If you find segmented viruses, try to find all the segments eg. Crimean-Congo hemorrhagic fever virus in SRR31521267 Use ICTV as a guide to determine number of expected segments https://ictv.global/report/genome
-https://ictv.global/report/genome

-## search blast results for all contigs from relevant species, genus or family if relevant
-#eg. Crimean-Congo hemorrhagic fever virus in SRR31521267
+Search blast results for all contigs from relevant species, genus or family if relevant eg. Crimean-Congo hemorrhagic fever virus in SRR31521267
-# Crimean-Congo hemorrhagic fever virus species name
+<pre><code># Crimean-Congo hemorrhagic fever virus species name
 grep "Orthonairovirus haemorrhagiae" ${output}/SRR31521267_SUMMARY_sorted_filtered.txt
 # Crimean-Congo hemorrhagic fever virus genus name
 grep "Orthonairovirus" ${output}/SRR31521267_SUMMARY_sorted_filtered.txt
 # Crimean-Congo hemorrhagic fever virus family name
 grep "Nairoviridae" ${output}/SRR31521267_SUMMARY_sorted_filtered.txt
 </code></pre>
 </ol>